Find answers to some of our more frequently asked questions.

 When applying through the UWA Central Portal there is a one-off (non-refundable) registration fee of $125AUD.

 You can apply to live at UniHall up to one year in advance.

 You don't need to have your UWA offer before you make an application to live at UniHall, but you will need to share this once it comes through to finalise your place.

 Rooms fill up quickly, so to give yourself the best chance at securing a place, we recommend making an application as early as possible.

 When applying through the UWA Central Portal you will be asked to select your college preference and not your room type.
 Place UniHall as your number one preference and our admissions team will allocate you an available room.

 Apply through the UWA Central Portal.
 During your application you'll be asked if you're a study abroad student – check this box when you see it.
 If you need further assistance please contact our Admissions Team firstname.lastname@example.org.

 Yes!
-You can visit us to take a tour of UniHall by booking a day and time at firstname.lastname@example.org.
+You can visit us to take a tour of UniHall by booking online at a time that suits you.

 If you can’t physically visit us then you can take a virtual room tour on the website.
 Just click on the room type you would like to see from our main rooms page.